steel-wing/bold-time/README.md

 # Bold Time
 Like the name says.
 This is a watchface designed to use up as much real estate as possible displaying the time.
-Colors and spacing can be editted by the user,
+Colors and spacing can be edited by the user.

 ## Screenshot